mig-hub/rack-golem/README.md

 Config.ru is one of his names, so say it in a Rackup file.

-    require 'db' # Loads ORM models and all require 'go' # Our controller (I don not like that word really) use Rack::ContentLength
+    require 'db' # Loads ORM models and all require 'go' # Our controller (I do not like that word really) use Rack::ContentLength
     use Rack::Session::Cookies
     run Go